zeyadkhaled/openversion/README.md

 https://github.com/open-telemetry/opentelemetry-collector/blob/master/examples/demo/docker-compose.yaml

-## Environment variables in .env file in docker folder
+### Environment variables in .env file in docker folder

 - OTELCOL_IMG=otel/opentelemetry-collector-dev:latest
 - To declare the base otel collector image
 - OTELCOL_ARGS=

-## Sending to openCensus agent all traces and metrics
+### Sending to OTLP agent all traces and metrics

 - In your main.go of your application declare your OpenCensusAgent which is your agent or collectors recieving endpoint that is declared in docker-compose file.